Sydney Kamlager-Dove: U.S. House of Representatives (2023-present)

-Elections

-2022
+2022 election

-In November 2022, Kamlager-Dove was elected to the U.S. House of Representatives for California's 37th district, replacing Karen Bass, who successfully ran for mayor of Los Angeles.
+In November 2022, Kamlager-Dove was elected to the U.S. House of Representatives for California's 37th congressional district, replacing Karen Bass, who successfully ran for mayor of Los Angeles.

+Tenure

+On April 1, 2025, Kamlager-Dove accused journalist Matt Taibbi of being a "serial sexual harrasser" during a hearing on a subcommittee of the House Foreign Affairs Committee.
+On April 3, Taibbi announced a $10 million libel suit against her.